phantah1/pandemist/README.md

 You will need to plan ahead, strategize and think carefully before typing every command.
 Time is limited and you have to act fast.

-MANUAL.md contains more information and instructions regarding the game.
+Please read MANUAL.md for more information and instructions regarding the game.

 ## Run